CiR03/BuykarMVC-CRUD/README.md

 "This project is similar to the previous BuyKar project.

-However, in this project, I'm using the ASP.NET Framework.
+However, in this project, I'm using ASP.NET Framework.

 Additionally, I have incorporated CRUD operations using ASP.NET Core MVC, which includes Create, Read, Update, and Delete functionalities.